ferroklaser/ip/docs/README.md

 Now you have 1 alien to contain.
 ```
 #### Add Event Task
-Adds a event task with a description, a from and to date.
+Adds an event task with a description, a from and to date.

 **Format**: `event <description> /from <DD/MM/YYYY HHmm> /to <DD/MM/YYYY HHmm>`